 After law school, Robert was a Staff Attorney for two-and-a-half years at the United States Court of Appeals for the Eleventh Circuit in Atlanta.
 While at the Eleventh Circuit, he advised the court on the disposition of over 150 civil and criminal appeals touching nearly every area of federal law, including all manner of criminal prosecutions, civil rights, employment discrimination, and immigration.

 At the end of his extended term, Robert followed his now-wife to the Sunflower State.
 He accepted a position at the Kansas Supreme Court, where he advised on petitions for review and made case recommendations for both the Kansas Supreme Court and the Kansas Court of Appeals.

-Robert joined Thompson Warner, P.A. in October 2016.
+Robert joined Thompson-Hall, P.A. in October 2016.
 Since joining the firm, Robert has already conducted a full jury trial and is applying his considerable federal and state appellate court insider experience to litigation on behalf of our clients.
 He has handled cases involving, among other things, insurance coverage questions, and real estate fraud.
 Robert authored the article An Updated Review of Uninsured and Underinsured Motorist Law in Kansas for the Summer 2017 edition of the Kansas Association of Defense Counsel Journal.